Pumpkin-White Chocolate Souffle Cake.

 I have a sweet penchant for white chocolate, therefore when I saw this recipe on Victoria Classics, I needed to make it with no further ado.
 I am happy I did!!!
 Not only it is very easy to put together, but from the first bite, all the savory fall flavors are coming to your bursting.

-To have the perfect parchment paper lining the bottom of the springform, trace the bottom of the springform with a pencil and then cut along with scissors.
+- To perfectly lining the bottom of the springform with parchment paper, trace the bottom of the springform with a pencil and then cut along with scissors.
 This method is the simplest way to do it.
 Trust me I have read funny ways to achieve that perfect round.

-The dusting of confectioner’s sugar, or powder sugar, is optional, but it looks beautiful as a presentation.
-Serve it to your guest on a cake stand for a grand entrance.
+- The dusting of confectioner’s sugar, or powder sugar, is optional, but it looks beautiful as a presentation.
+Serve it to your guest on a cake stand for a grand entrance during Thanksgiving and your holiday season.

 Pumpkin-White Chocolate Souffle Cake